 - Place the chicken on a cooking board and, being careful not to burn yourself, slice a hole along the long side of the chicken breast.
 It should run as deep as possible without going out the other side and as long as possible.
 Scope up filling with a spoon and use another spoon to fill the holes in the chicken breasts with the filling.
 Be careful not to get any chicken ”juice” in the feta mixture as this will be used for the sauce later on.
 Make sure you get as much filling as possible in there but without it falling out through the hole.
 There should be a good amount of filling left when you're done.

-- While the rest is cooking it’s time to take the stuffing and make it into sauce.
-Take the remaining stuffing and add the crème fraîche.
+- While the rest is cooking it’s time to take the remaining stuffing and make it into sauce by adding the créme fraîche.
+Take what you didn't put inside the chickens and add the crème fraîche.
 Mix together with the immersion blender.
 Taste and add fresh black pepper according to taste.